apache/spark/docs/security.md

 configuration has Kerberos authentication turned (`hbase.security.authentication=kerberos`).

-Similarly, a Hive token will be obtained if Hive is in the classpath, and the configuration includes a URIs for remote metastore services (`hive.metastore.uris` is not empty).
+Similarly, a Hive token will be obtained if Hive is in the classpath, and the configuration includes URIs for remote metastore services (`hive.metastore.uris` is not empty).

 Delegation token support is currently only supported in YARN and Mesos modes.
 Consult the deployment-specific page for more information.